chalmerlowe/lightningpro/README.md

     * display the time remaining
     * change the color of the timer from green (at 5:00) to red (at 0:00)
     * blink the timer at 10 seconds
+* branding
+    * LightningPro will need the capability to highlight two logos/brands
+          * logo one: the logo of the organization using the tool
+          * logo two: the LightningPro logo
+    * Modifying the organization logo should be straightforward
+* user interface design
+    * the user interface design should be straightforward, intuitive and easy to use without complicated instructions